ICE9-Robotics/ROS-for-Steam-Deck-OLED/README.md

 ```

 ## ROS and ROS2
-You have at least two options to run ROS/ROS2 on SteamOS: 1. a native installation and 2. a stack envrionment using conda.
-We prefer the second approach as it is safe and flexible.
+You have at least two options to run ROS/ROS2 on SteamOS:

+1. a native installation;
+2. a stack envrionment using conda.

+We prefer the **second** approach as it is safe and flexible.

 ### 1. Native installation
 Warning: your milage may vary, especially after Arch linux and/or SteamOS update.